Evan-OR/jwt-authentication-test/README.md

-# jwt-authentication-test
+# Learning About Authenticating Users With JWTs

-Learning about JWT Authentication
+I created this project to strengthen my knowledge of backend development.